urbit/developers.urbit.org/content/blog/dev-workflows.md

 - What does your typical working environment look like?

-I work on a desktop machine running Arch linux with i3 tiling window manager.
-I usually use [Doom Emacs](https://github.com/doomemacs/doomemacs) with hoon-mode for writing hoon, but also sometime Vim with hoon.vim.
-Usually I have a fakezod in one window, Emacs in another, and then a billion terminal windows open across two screens and several workspaces , many running Vim with additional code I'm referencing.
-I am not very organised.
+I work on a desktop machine running Arch Linux with [i3 tiling window manager](https://i3wm.org/).
+I usually use [Doom Emacs](https://github.com/doomemacs/doomemacs) with hoon-mode for writing hoon, but also sometime Vim with [`hoon.vim`](https://github.com/urbit/hoon.vim).
+Usually I have a fakezod in one window, Emacs in another, and then a billion terminal windows open across two screens and several workspaces, many running Vim with additional code I'm referencing.

 - Is there something particularly cool or compelling you have figured out that eases your workflow?

     Not really, I do most things manually.
-The only Urbit-related tools I use are syntax highlighting.
-I also use display-fill-column-indicator-mode in Emacs and put a line in column 80 so it's easy to see if code is creeping too far to the right; I find this quite useful for hoon.
+The only Urbit-related tool I use is syntax highlighting.
+I also use `display-fill-column-indicator-mode` in Emacs and put a line in column 80 so it's easy to see if code is creeping too far to the right; I find this quite useful for hoon.

 - What would you like to see soon that would make doing what you do easier?